 Members of the PAC

-♦ Abdullah Al-Jbour, Ministry of Labour, Head of Inspection Department
+♦ Haitham Al Najdawi, Ministry of Labour, Head of Inspection Department

-♦ Husam Saleh: Jordan Garment Accessories & Textiles Exporters Association: Chairman of the Board
+♦ Hussam Saleh: Jordan Garment Accessories & Textiles Exporters Association: Chairman of the Board

-♦ Hasib Salameh (alternate): Jordan Chamber of Industry: Coordinator of the industrial development unit
+♦ Hassib Salameh (alternate): Jordan Chamber of Industry: Coordinator of the industrial development unit

 ♦ Fathallah Al-Omrani: The General Trade Union of Workers in Textile, Garment and Clothing Industries: President

-♦ Ahlam Al-Terawi: The General Trade Union of Workers in Textile, Garment and Clothing Industries: Member
+♦ Ahlam Al-Terawi: The General Trade Union of Workers in Textile, Garment and Clothing Industries: Coordinator

-♦ Mervat Al-Jamhawi (alternate): The General Trade Union of Workers in Textile, Garment and Clothing Industries: Coordinator.
+♦ Jamila Lafi: The General Trade Union of Workers in Textile, Garment and Clothing Industries: Member

 Workers and unions

-We work with unions and directly with workers to help realize their rights on the factory floor and find ways to boost their skills so that they can engage in productive discussions and negotiate with employers.
-Training on social dialogue, for example, has culminated in the signing of a new sector-wide collective bargaining agreement between two apparel employers’ associations and the General Trade Union of Workers in Textile, Garment and Clothing Industries in August 2015.
+Better Work Jordan works with unions and directly with workers to help realize their rights on the factory floor and find ways to boost their skills so that they can engage in productive discussions and negotiate with employers.
+Efforts to strengthen social dialogue at both sectoral and factory levels, for example, has culminated in the signing of a new sector-wide collective bargaining agreement between two apparel employers’ associations and the General Trade Union of Workers in Textile, Garment and Clothing Industries in December 2019.

-Better Work Jordan recently signed a Memorandum of understanding with The General Trade Union of Workers in Textile, Garment and Clothing Industries.
-This agreement will further propagate Better Work’s mission to improve working conditions, protect workers’ rights and boost the competitiveness of the industry.
+Better Work Jordan signed a Memorandum of understanding with The General Trade Union of Workers in Textile, Garment and Clothing Industries in 2018.
+This agreement aims to further propagate Better Work’s mission to improve working conditions, protect workers’ rights and boost the competitiveness of the industry.

 Factories and manufacturers

-Factories and manufactory enterprises are key partners in our efforts to create better conditions for garment workers in a way that also boosts business performance.
-We believe that effective cooperation and mutual trust between employers and their workers not only leads to better working conditions, but also better results for business.
+Factories and manufacturer enterprises are key partners in Better Work Jordan’s efforts to create better conditions for garment workers in a way that also boosts business performance.
+Better Work Jordan believes that effective cooperation and mutual trust between employers and their workers not only leads to better working conditions, but also better results for business.